 Fiber monitoring of links is an essential ongoing function.
 ONMSi can be used to detect fiber degradation and a wide array of fiber monitoring techniques may be utilized to meet the unique challenges associated with a fault.
-For example, to detect fluctuations in strain, temperature and other parameters inherent to submarine cables, fiber optic sensing tools play a critical role.
-In addition, service performance monitoring is key to pro-actively identifying data issues (such as latency, throughput, jitter, and frame loss/bit error rate) and is usually required in order to prove SLA compliance for customers.
+For example, to detect fluctuations in strain, temperature, and other parameters inherent to submarine cables, fiber optic sensing tools play a critical role.
+In addition, service performance monitoring is key to proactively identifying data issues (such as latency, throughput, jitter, and frame loss/bit error rate) and is usually required in order to prove SLA compliance for customers.

 Submarine Network Architecture

 Design choices made for these networks typically relate to whether repeaters will be used, and if so, how many.
-Another design consideration is whether or not the cable runs will branch in multiple directions or simply travel point to point.
+Another design consideration is whether or not the cable runs will branch in multiple directions or simply travel from point to point.
 Unrepeated cable systems have the inherent drawback of limited range, with 400km being the approximate limit.
 On the other hand, these unrepeated systems can be cheaper to deploy and maintain due to their lower complexity as there are no repeaters required and hence no powering.

-The complexity of these networks makes it extremely important to test and certify all segments of the wet plant, dry plant, and landing station including the interfaces between these elements.
+The complexity of these networks makes it extremely important to test and certify all segments of the wet plant, dry plant, and landing station, including the interfaces between these elements.
 For the wet plant, OTDR testing is vital to measure attenuation across the entire length of the cable.